BorysLevytskyi/DeclarativeUnitTesting/Article.md

 ```

 ### Fluent Entity Generator
-I like [Fluent Assertions](http://fluentassertions.com/) library and how it makes tests much better, cleaner and readable.
-A while back I thought of a way to use the same fluent syntax for expressing entities involved in the test case.
+I like the [Fluent Assertions](http://fluentassertions.com/) library and how it makes tests much better, cleaner and readable.
+A while back I thought of a way to use the same fluent syntax for expressing entities involved in a test case.

-The idea was to have single facade class called `Given` that provides a set of method for creating entities from a domain model.
-Each method accepts `Action<EntityBuilder>` which is used for expressing entity state.
-This facade use two components to do it's job
+The idea was to have single facade class called `Given` that provides a set of methods for creating entities from a domain model.
+Each method accepts an `Action<EntityBuilder>` which is used for expressing entity state.
+This facade uses two components to do it's job
 - Entity Builders
 - Default Templates

-Example of `Given` facade class for Agile Scrum domain
+An example of the `Given` facade class for the Agile Scrum domain
 ```C#
 public static class Given
 {